pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Native American Bookstore, Native American Mythology & Literature

 by Gerald Hausman.
 B&W illustrations by Sid Hausman.
 Condition: NEW 1991 Mariposa soft cover, first prnting.
 NO tanning.
 Content: This book explores the realm of the supernatural as it compliments and shadows everyday life.
 These are 'ghost stories' in a non-traditional sense--tales of the spirit of Native America.
 Here are six original narratives sensitively illustrated by local artist and musician Sid Hausman to create an atmosphere of fascination and intrigue.
 Ghost Walk presents an inspired look at Native American life and legend.
 "Hausman honors Native American philosophy and spirituality even as he reveals it."
 [1 copy available]

-$ 4.00 + $ 3.19 media shipping Priority & International shipping available - please use the drop-down menu.
+$ 4.00 + $ 3.19 media shipping Priority & International shipping available.

 Price: $ 4.00